EugOT/mitochondrial_constraint/README.md

 A copy of this repository can be obtained on a local computer by downloading as a zip file or cloning using Git.

-Versions successfully used to run the code.
+R package versions successfully used to run the R scripts.

 ```
 R version 4.4.0 (2024-04-24)